 Studying Economics at Harvard

 The undergraduate and graduate programs of the Department of Economics at Harvard University have been designed for students showing high promise in teaching and research.
-Admissions are limited and students are offered ample sources for counseling and advice.
+Admissions are limited, and students are offered ample sources for counseling and advice.
 The Department of Economics has made it easier for research students to understand the department more by dividing them according to different fields.
 The different fields in the department are Behavioral Economics, Industrial Organization, Political Economy, Economic Development, International Economics, Public Economics, Econometrics, Theory, Labor Economics, Financial Economics, Macroeconomics, and Economic History.

-Graduate students gain the benefit of choosing the right job (ranging from working at NGOs to travelling the world!) and/or completing a post-doctoral degree, stepping into important research programs at government organizations and business enterprises.
+Graduate students gain the benefit of choosing the right job (ranging from working at NGOs to traveling the world!) and completing a postdoctoral degree, stepping into important research programs at government organizations and business enterprises.

 High school students - both U.S. and international candidates - are required to submit the Universal College Application and Harvard College Questions and Writing Supplement for the Common Application.
 They also need to submit:

 - SAT or ACT writing test scores

 Transfer applicants need to submit the above mentioned along with the Common/Universal College Transfer Application, College/Registrar's report, College transcript, and two recommendation letters from college instructors.

 Opportunities after Graduation

 Students are given multiple options to choose from after their graduation.
 They can either choose to pursue higher studies and in the recent years, most of the students opt for jobs in various fields like

 Students who opt for higher studies choose fields like